JadLevesque/my-ppmptd/README.md

 3. If using the `3_6M_files` variant, have `my_ppmptd/date/` **as** an extra search directory

 ### For code generator use
-1. Generate the code (see call syntax)
-2. Have the library in a search directory
+Generate the code (see call syntax) directly in a search directory

 **Note:**
 - HDD performance have not been tested